 The Higher Education Act of 1965 (HEA), as amended by the Higher Education Opportunity Act of 2008 (HEOA), includes many disclosures and reporting requirements.
 A disclosure requirement is information that a post-secondary education institution is required to distribute or make available to another party, such as students or employees.
-Also, in 1990, Congress passed the Student Right -to-Know Act.
-The Act required institutions eligible for Title IV funding, under the Higher Education Act of 1965, to calculate completion or graduation rates of certificate or degree seeking, full time students entering their institutions.
-Every institution that participates in any Title IV program and is attended by students receiving athletically-related student aid is required to disclose graduation/completion rates of all students as well as students receiving athletically-related students aid by race/ethnicity, gender, sport and the average completion or graduation rates.
+Also, in 1990, Congress passed the Student Right-to-Know Act.
+The Act required institutions eligible for Title IV funding, under the Higher Education Act of 1965, to calculate completion or graduation rates of certificate or degree seeking, full time students entering their institutions, and to disclose these rates to current and prospective students entering their institutions.
+Every institution that participates in any Title IV program and is attended by students receiving athletically-related student aid is required to disclose graduation/completion rates of all students as well as students receiving athleticallyrelated students aid by race/ethnicity, gender, sport and the average completion or graduation rate for the four most recent year, to parents, coaches, and potential student athletes.
 To read more about the Student Right-to-Know Act, please visit the National Center for Education Statistics website at http://nces.edu.gov.